KaminoSec/windows_privesc/impersonation_potato_attack/README.md

 # Potato Impersonation Attack

+This is from the [Windows Privilege Escalation](https://academy.hackthebox.com/module/67/section/2501) course on the HackTheBox Academy site.

 - Legitimate programs may utilize another process's token to escalate from Administrator to Local System, which has additional privileges.
 - Processes generally do this by making a call to the `WinLogon` process to get a `SYSTEM` token, then executing itself with that token placing it within the SYSTEM space.
 - Attackers often abuse this privilege in the "Potato style" privesc - where a service account can `SeImpersonate`, but not obtain full SYSTEM level privileges.